[top bar]

 Don't wait until the emergency happens to ask people if they need assistance.
 Form a neighborhood committee that can work together in emergency situations.
 Find out ahead of time who may need help when the time comes.

-If you would like to do more with your neighborhood,
+If you would like to do more with your neighborhood, check out this guide from Citizen Corps.

 It's called Map Your Neighborhood (MYN).
 Map your neighborhood was designed to improve readiness at the neighborhood level.
 MYN provides a step-by-step process that groups of neighbors can work through together to prepare for disasters.